nwpeckham88/grape-jelly/README.md

-# Grape Jelly
+# Jelly Jam

-Grape Jelly is a Python application that monitors directories for new video files and normalizes their audio using FFmpeg.
+Jelly Jam is a Python application that monitors directories for new video files and normalizes their audio using FFmpeg.
 The application uses environment variables for configuration and can be run in a Docker container.

 ## Features